kaushikray1/UltimateSerialTerminal/README.md

 I still have a lot of features i want to add but this is definitely a start.
 Well enjoy and contribute :)

-Code is writen in C# and VB 2015 a lot of cleaning up to do but the functional parts works great.
+Code is writen in C# and Visual Studio 2015.
+A lot of cleaning up to do but the functional parts works great.

+Note: Not everyfunction on the GUI work yet